awarbler/Software-testing-cloud-native-project/docs/testingDoc/encrypt-analysis.md

 1. Full module coverage (auth.py): includes login(), register(), and _encrypt()
 2. Function-level coverage (_encrypt only): used for structural testing analysis

-The 42% value refers specifically to _encrypt() coverage, which is the target of structural testing.

-The 84% value refers to overall module coverage from baseline endpoint tests.
+The 42% baseline value is module-level coverage for auth.py from a baseline suite focused on _encrypt().
+It is not whole-project coverage, and it is not a pure function-only percentage.

+Function-level statements about _encrypt() are derived from CFG/path mapping and feasible-path analysis, not from the module percentage alone.

 ## Coverage Goals (By Scope)